 Have you seen the light (get it?) and want to reduce your energy usage?
 Add natural light so you don’t need to constantly flip on the lights when you walk into a room.
-This might include adding a window or two, a skylight or some glass blocks to really brighten up that green bathroom remodel.
+This might include adding a window or two, a skylight or some glass blocks to really brighten up that eco-friendly bathroom remodel.

 4. Use Natural Ceramic Flooring